acl-org/ACLPUB/docs/final-version.md

   Appendices do not count towards the page limit.
 - Non-readable supplemental material (data, software, all other material) is uploaded separately.

 ### How long can it be?

 For both long and short papers, most *ACL conferences allow one extra page to help address reviewer comments.
 So long papers are permitted at most 9 pages of text while short papers may use up to 5 pages of text.
-Acknowledgments are included in these limits on pages of text.
 Please use the extra space to help address reviewer comments.
-For both long and short papers, there is no page limit for references or appendices. plus additional pages containing References, and Appendix.
+For both long and short papers, there is no page limit for acknowledgements, references or appendices.

 If you are unsure about the page limit for the conference, please contact your conference publication chairs.